kata-ai/grundgesetz-skeleton/docs/writing/project-structure.md

 next: table-of-contents
 ---

-The project structure of Grundgesetz is specifically designed for
+The project structure of Grundgesetz is specifically designed for easy maintenance of documentation and the site's code.

 ```
 .